-Here’s a Christmas poem from Vachel Lindsay’s The Congo and Other Poems, published one hundred years ago in 1914.
+Here’s a Christmas poem from Vachel Lindsay’s The Congo and Other Poems, published one hundred and three years ago in 1914.
 It’s also an introductory poem to the first half of the third section of the book.
 It’s entitled “This Section Is a Christmas Tree.”

 “This Section Is a Christmas Tree”